marviq/generator-bat/README.md

     detailed, meaningful [CHANGELOG](./CHANGELOG.md) can be constructed automatically;
   * Ensure you have local `master` and `develop` branches tracking their respective remote counterparts;
   * Set up the git flow [branching model](#branching-model) with default branch names;
+  * Set up two [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to ensure that your `node_modules` will be synced with the
+    [`package-lock.json`](https://docs.npmjs.com/files/package-lock.json) dependency tree definition whenever a `git merge` or -`checkout` causes it to change.
-  * Install all required dependencies;
+  * Install all required dependencies, pruned and deduplicated;

 ### Commit